cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 The default format is SIF, which is a simple tab-delimited network format that provides node names and edge interactions only.
 You can choose the format using the dialog drop-down box.
-A file name is automatically suggested based on the network name and selected format with the path defaulting to the current working directory.
+A file name is automatically suggested based on the network name and selected format, with the file path defaulting to the current working directory.
 You can change the suggested file name/path using the text box or Browse button.
 Press OK to export with the selected options.